petar-micevski/dataviz-project/README.md

 # dataviz-project
-This is my first attempt of using Ggplot and Dyplyr to extract information using EDA
+This is my first attempt of using Ggplot and Dplyr to extract information using EDA